Successful Business Report Writing

 Challenge 3 – I never know what goes where

-- Brief context of the report, focusing on the client’s business/context
+- Brief context concerning the client’s scenario

 - Specific objectives